-Performance Measures.
-OJJDP requires award recipients to report data in support of mandated performance measures for this solicitation (see Performance Measures, page 9.)
-OJJDP does not require applicants to submit performance measures data with their applications.
+Measures, page 8) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
 For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.